jimktrains/http_ng/README.md

 with fewer round-trips, respectivly, could provide a user-experince similar to what is currently found, while increasing security.

+Additionally, having browsers support a standard could allow `method="mutual-auth` for form elements to avoid one of the main issues with HTTP auth, namely that people consider it ugly and unusable.

+Another issue that plauges HTTP auth is the inability to logout.
+There should be a clearly-defined manner in which the user-agent can be asked to drop its credentials by either the server or client.

+However, part of me feels that this should be pushed into another protocol, perhaps just using TLS-SRP and building the infrastructure in both the browser and server to support this.
+However, that wouldn't be in the purvue of an HTTP WG.
+Whether a stateful authentication exchange has a place in HTTP is to be determined.
+I feel that by placing it as a lowerst-common-denominator it will become more wide-spread which may outweigh some of the technical ugliness it would have?

 Secure Caching
 --------------